 Interesting facts about Andros Island, Greece

-- Try Fourtalia, a traditional dish made of potatoes, omelette and cheese
+Try Fourtalia, a traditional dish made of potatoes, omelet, and cheese.

-- Sweet choices: nougatines, local marzipan sweet, Kaltsounia made with honey, walnuts and pin nuts and patsitsakia, made of roasted almonds
+Sweet choices: nougatines, local marzipan sweet, Kaltsounia made with honey, walnuts, pin nuts, and patsitsakia, made of roasted almonds.

 Andros is connected by boat to many Cycladic islands.